ThreeMammals/Ocelot/docs/features/configuration.rst

   Class: `ConfigurationBuilderExtensions`_

 *Dependency Injection* for this *Configuration* feature in Ocelot is designed to extend and/or control the configuration of the Ocelot Core before the stage of building ASP.NET Core pipeline services.
-The primary methods are :ref:`di-configuration-addocelot` within the ``ConfigurationBuilderExtensions`` class, which offers several overloaded versions with corresponding signatures.
+The primary methods are :ref:`di-configuration-addocelot-methods` within the ``ConfigurationBuilderExtensions`` class, which offers several overloaded versions with corresponding signatures.
 You can utilize these methods in the `Program`_.cs file of your gateway app to configure the Ocelot pipeline and services.

 Find additional details in the dedicated :ref:`di-configuration-overview` section and in subsequent sections related to the :doc:`../features/dependencyinjection` chapter.